 Swirl Drywall Texture

-Generally a tradesman will roll the mud on to the ceiling with a paint roller using a heavy nap roller cover.
-For larger jobs a heavy duty airless paint sprayer is used to spray the mud onto the surface of the drywall.
+Generally a tradesman will roll the mud onto the ceiling with a paint roller using a heavy nap roller cover.
+For larger jobs, a heavy-duty airless paint sprayer is used to spray the mud onto the surface of the drywall.

-Once the mud has been applied in a thin layer on the drywall, the swirll pattern is created with a medium bristle brush.
+Once the mud has been applied in a thin layer on the drywall, the swirl pattern is created with a medium bristle brush.
 A wallpaper brush works well.
-Some tradesmen have used the bristles from an old ice scrapper.
+Some tradesmen have used the bristles from an old ice scraper.
 The length of the brush will determine the diameter of the circles created.

 Step 6 - Allow to dry and then paint

 Once the pattern has been created, there is nothing more to do but wait for it to dry.
 Once dry, you can apply a good quality primer and flat white paint or whatever color you prefer.
 The large picture above shows a swirl texture with semigloss paint.
 The extra sheen helps to bring out the pattern.
 However, a semi-gloss or gloss paint on the ceiling usually detracts too much from the design intended for the rest of the room.
 Flat paints usually work best on ceilings.